AlphaNecron/Void/readme.md

   - Video embed
   - Role-based permissions
   - URL shortener
-  - Discord bot
+  - Discord bot (Rewriting)
   - Login with social media
   - Docker support
   - Exploding and private images
   - Password-protected URL
   - Embed customization (with variables)

+  and more...

 ### Contribution
   - All pull requests must be made in `dev` branch, pull requests in other branches will be rejected.

 ### Credits
-  - Source code and API from `diced/zipline`
+  - Some code from `diced/zipline`
   - Logo and favicon from `icons8`